wheeler-jason/Event-Management-Web-App/README.md

 + Students may view public events, private university events, and RSO events if they are members of an RSO (Registered Student Organization)<br>
 + Students may also join RSO's and create RSO's if they have enough prospective members at their university.
 + Admins are creators of RSO's.
 They can do everything that students can do as well as create new RSO events.
 + The super admin is the application's supervisor.
-They approve new RSO's and university events.
+They can create new participating universities and approve new RSO's and university events.

 ![GUI image](/eventSiteProject/GUI_screenshots/studentDashboard.png)